ucsb-cs156-s22/.github/ISSUE_TEMPLATE/feature.md

 ---
 name: User Story
 about: This is a template for defining user stories
-title: 'Short description of feature'
+title: 'FEATURE: Short description of feature'
 labels: feature
 assignees: ''